Blog

 Let’s take a look at how RTO and RPO are implemented in real-world business situations with the following example:

-At 11AM, a disruption occurred on an SMB's main server, causing both local and online services to go down for 5 minutes.
+At 11AM, a disruption occurred on a company's main server, causing both local and online services to go down for 5 minutes.
 The business had an RPO allowing for 15 minutes of data loss and an RTO set to restore systems within 10 minutes.
 Since the recovery was completed within the expected time, the incident was resolved with minimal impact.

-Later, at 7PM, the SMB had to shut down its systems for an hour.
+Later, at 7PM, the company had to shut down its systems for an hour.
 However, the RPO accounted for only 15 minutes of data loss, and the RTO planned for 10 minutes of downtime, leaving 50 minutes unaddressed.
-Therefore, the SMB lost 50 minutes' worth of data, as the RPO didn't account for this extended downtime.
+Therefore, the company lost 50 minutes' worth of data, as the RPO didn't account for this extended downtime.

 Why are RTO and RPO crucial for your business?